llpeterson/e2e/problem.md

 Protocol (TCP), respectively, to illustrate how these services are provided in practice.
 In the case of a request/reply service, we discuss the role it plays in a Remote Procedure Call (RPC) service and what features that entails.
-This discussion is capped off with a description of two widely used RPC protocols: SunRPC and DCE-RPC.
+The Internet does not have a single RPC protocol, so we cap this discussion off with a description of two widely used RPC protocols: SunRPC and DCE-RPC.

 Finally, real-time applications make particular demands on the transport protocol, such as the need to carry timing information that allows audio